Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 <p>
-one of the ideas I wanted to implement in https://github.com/vimeo/statsdaemon was a feedback mechanism where the server would maintain counts of received messages for each key, and based on preferences and standard deviation measurements, would periodically update "recommended sampling rates" for every single key, which then could be fed back into the clients (by compiling into a PHP config file for example, or over a TCP connection).
+one of the ideas I wanted to implement in https://github.com/vimeo/statsdaemon was a feedback mechanism where the server would maintain counts of received messages for each key, and based on performance criteria and standard deviation measurements, would periodically update "recommended sampling rates" for every single key, which then could be fed back into the clients (by compiling into a PHP config file for example, or over a TCP connection).